-Students must sign in their guests with Campus Safety, must accompany them at all times on campus, and are responsible for their actions.
+Students must sign their guests in with Campus Safety, must accompany them at all times on campus, and are responsible for their actions.
 Students are also responsible to ensure that their guests abide by all College policies.

 Some administrative buildings are secured during the evening, while some are open 24 hours a day.
-Those that remain open are Jennings Music Building, Deane Carriage Barn, Old Carpenter Shop, VAPA, CAPA, Dickinson, Tishman, the first floor of the Commons Building, and the upper and lower café at the Student Center.
-The Barn is locked at midnight.
-Exterior doors to student houses are locked from 11pm to 7am daily, and students may use the electronic card access system for entry; interior student rooms have keyed locks that students are encouraged to utilize.
+Those that remain open are Jennings Music Building, Deane Carriage Barn, Old Carpenter Shop, VAPA, CAPA, Dickinson, and Tishman, The Barn is locked at midnight.
+Exterior doors to student houses are locked 24/7, and students may use the electronic card access system for entry; interior student rooms have keyed locks that students are encouraged to utilize.
 Campus Safety officers patrol all buildings, including student houses, and report any safety or maintenance issues to the Facilities Maintenance Department.

 There are several areas (i.e., studios, labs) on campus that are restricted from access without authorization.
 Authorization must be on file at the Campus Safety Office prior to access being granted.
-Valid Bennington College identification is necessary to confirm authorization for access.
+Valid College identification is necessary to confirm authorization for access.

 Faculty, staff, and students are required to carry their ID card at all times while on campus.
-Identification cards are issued by Student Life.
-This ID is required to access residential housing at night, check out materials from the Crossett Library or Jennings Music Library, to eat in the Dining Commons (for students on the meal plan) and to use the Meyer Recreation Barn.
+Identification cards are issued by IT.
+This ID is required to access residential housing, check out materials from the Crossett Library or Jennings Music Library, to eat in the Dining Hall (for students on the meal plan) and to use the Meyer Recreation Barn.
 Identification must also be presented to a Campus Safety officer or other College official when requested.